shashvik/ransomware/README.md

-# A very simple ansomware built on python.
+# A very simple Ransomware built on python.

 How to run this:
 Copy the logrotate.sh file and just execute it on a system, it will encrypt the files.